stonatm/M5Atom_matrix_library/README.md

 To simplify the sensor connection, I used three outputs located next to the ground in the connector.
 I used one of the inputs on the connector as a sensor power supply pin

-connection diagram below
+connection diagram:

 ![schema.jpg](schema.jpg)

-showing 28 degree
+showing 28 degrees

 ![termo.jpg](termo.jpg)